Welcome to AHPRA

 Submit an online enquiry form any time and we will get back to you as soon as possible.
 There are categories of enquiries to select, reflecting the most common information requests, including getting your user ID and pass code reissued, or checking your application status.

 Our team in each of our state and territory offices have a detailed knowledge and understanding of our rules, standards, guidance and advice.
 Call 1300 419 495 between 09:00 to 17:00 Monday to Friday.

 AHPRA has an office in each capital city.
 Contact details are published on the AHPRA website.

 Publications and other information

 National Boards produce registration standards, along with guidance and advice that expand on these standards, to support your professional practice.
 We publish detailed information on the National Board websites about maintaining your registration and a wide range of general news and information relevant to health practitioners.
 You can access all publications through the AHPRA website which provides a portal to the websites of the National Boards.

 The Agency Management Committee oversees the work of AHPRA and makes final decisions about our policies.
 The Agency Management Committee ensures AHPRA functions properly, effectively and efficiently working in partnership with the National Health Practitioner Boards.

-In the spirit of transparency and accountability that underpins the National Law, the minutes of their regular meetings are published online.
+In the spirit of transparency and accountability that underpins the National Law, the minutes of their regular meetings are published on the Minutes of Meetings page.
 Learn more about the Agency Management Committee.